urbantumbleweed/mini-chat/README.md

     }
   }
   ```
+Admittedly, you'd probably never use propTypes and getDefaultProps together, but we're mostly concerned with getting practice with both of them, hence we'll use them both.

 Now that our url is being validated, let's go ahead and make a method that will make our ```POST``` request.

 * In this next section we'll be using jQuery's ```$.ajax``` to make our Ajax requests.
 If you're unfamiliar with this and want to better understand its syntax [check out the documentation on ```$.ajax``` here](http://api.jquery.com/jquery.ajax/).